 The surprise about Shadow in the Cloud is given Landis’s history of sexual predatoriness just what a strong female-centred and pro-feminist work that the film ends up being.
 The script was rewritten by Roseanne Liang but both Landis and Liang have disputed about how much of the work belongs to them, with Landis claiming that around 90% of it is his and going so far as to post his original script online so that people can see for themselves,

 The script is a variation on the gremlins story.
 Gremlins were a concept that emerged among RAF airmen during World War II to explain sometimes inexplicable mechanical mishaps on aircraft.
 The idea was popularised by Roald Dahl in his first novel The Gremlins (1943) where he depicted the gremlins as mischievous creatures.
-A classic variant was The Twilight Zone episode Nightmare at 20,000 Feet (1963) starring William Shatner, later remade as an episode of Twilight Zone – The Movie (1983).
+A classic variant was The Twilight Zone episode Nightmare at 20,000 Feet (1963) starring William Shatner, later remade as an episode of Twilight Zone – The Movie (1983) – Shadow in the Cloud is essentially a feature-length version of Nightmare at 20,000 Feet.
 Dan O’Bannon was also working on a script called Gremlins in the 1970s, which eventually morphed into the basics of Alien (1979), while he reissued the idea in the B17 episode of Heavy Metal (1981) where the gremlins became zombies attacking the crew of a bomber.
 There was the hugely popular Joe Dante film Gremlins (1984) and its sequel Gremlins II: The New Batch (1990), although the creatures there are more standard Goblins and have no connection to the gremlins that attack airplanes.

 Shadow in the Cloud was an unknown before I sat down to watch but it promptly becomes an absorbing film.
 Our sympathies are with Chloe Grace Moretz as she enters the craft and is placed in the turret.
 There is then the unusual step where her interactions with the rest of the crew only take place by intercom – the film in effect becomes another Buried (2010), which had Ryan Reynolds confined to a coffin for the duration of the show reacting to others only by phone.